juancastillo0/vegranu/content/auxiliary_ingredients/milks_yogurts.md

 - With a strainer, remove the water
 - Add the ingredients along with the water to a blender
 - Boil for 20 minutes.
 Mix to distribute the heat and keep the bottom from burning.
 May use a big pot with more water so you don't need to attachment
-- Add to a blender with more water until you find the propper consistency.
-If you plan on making yogurt, you may set aside some of the liquid without adding more water to keep that smooth gesture
+- Add to a blender with more water until you find the proper consistency.
+If you plan on making yogurt or ice-cream, you may set aside some of the liquid without adding more water to keep that smooth gesture
 - Let it cool and store